algeboy/Glassbox/Countable/SetCategory.md

     ... | yes refl = refl -- When b ≡ c, both sides work out to be equal ... | no _ = refl     -- When b ≢ c, both sides give ▦
 ```
 Because this is ultimately about targets it will not depend on this evidence, it just needs the evidence to move further into the proof.
-Without this the type checker is faced with the option of outputing the error marker instead of the composition.
+Without this the type checker is faced with the option of outputting the error marker instead of the composition.
 This is why it is necessary.

 From here we simply need to consider all 27 cases.